 Jo: DermaSilk removes the itch so the desire to scratch reduces.
 The garments are pretty robust and, providing they are worn under normal clothing, little fingers are not likely to damage the clothing.
 For the smaller children, aged up to 4 the DermaSilk body suits have integral mits which can be folded over the hands to protect them.
 DermaSilk gloves, used from age 4 upwards are not intended to stop fingers from scratching but to stop hands from itching.
 Remember it is the anti-itch properties of the clothing which sets DermaSilk aside.

-Marcie Mom: There are very clear instructions on the wear & care of DermaSilk here.
-One interesting point is that DermaSilk doesn’t have to dry completely before the child can wear as it can retain 30% moisture without feeling damp.
+Marcie Mom: One interesting point is that DermaSilk doesn’t have to dry completely before the child can wear as it can retain 30% moisture without feeling damp.
 Does the higher moisture retention make DermaSilk susceptible to mould?
 And will it expand and become loose overtime?

 Jo: Silk needs to be humid in order to function properly and just like healthy skin it performs best when at 30% humidity.
 As with skin, silk will attract bacteria and fungi and this is why the antimicrobial is bonded to the silk to help prevent this buildup and keep the garment fresh and the skin free of excess microbes.